USS Minnesota (1855): Battle of Hampton Roads

-At midday Virginia withdrew toward Norfolk, and the Union Navy resumed its efforts to refloat Minnesota.
-Early the next morning steamer S. R. Spaulding and several tugs managed to refloat the frigate, and she anchored opposite Fort Monroe for temporary repairs.
+At midday Virginia withdrew southwards back toward Norfolk, and the Union Navy tugs resumed its efforts to refloat Minnesota.
+Early the next morning, the 1859 side-paddlewheel steamship S. R. Spaulding (on duty as a hospital ship with the Hospital Transport Service of the United States Sanitary Commission) joined the several tugs and managed to pull free and refloat the heavy frigate, and she sailed east and anchored under the protecting guns opposite Fortress Monroe (still Union-occupied) at Old Point Comfort for temporary repairs.